The following recipe and photography were provided by local blogger Carolyn Hodges of The Dinner Shift.

 - Cook the pasta in heavily salted water according to package directions.
 Reserve a cup of the pasta water before draining.

 - Check sauce for seasoning and add salt and/or pepper to taste.
-Gently fold cooked pasta, roasted eggplant and basil into the sauce.
+Gently fold the cooked pasta, roasted eggplant and basil into the sauce.
 If desired, add some of the reserved pasta water to thin the sauce.
 Serve pasta topped with lots of grated Parmigiano Reggiano.